Student-Management-System/Sparkyservice-Project/sparkyservice-api/README.md

 - Provide an executable jar with all dependencies in it to run it on any system with java installed
 - (Maybe we stop using the embedded Tomcat and switch to war-packaging)

+# Testing
+Our integration tests are running with docker.
+Through this `docker` is a pre-request for executing them.
+They are automatically configured, started and stopped through our application.
+The user which executes the jar must have access to the docker socket.

+Otherwise skip all integrations tests

+	mvn install -DskipIts